SanityResort/ScrollTable/README.md

 # Installation

-The library is available at JCenter and Maven Central.
+The library is available at JCenter.
 Just add the appropriate dependency to your project.

 ## Maven